Skip to Main Content

 Canadian Science Publishing Royal Society of Chemistry

-American Chemical Society offers Canadian Research Knowledge Network (CRKN)-affiliated authors a $250 USD flat discount.
+UNBC Library has signed a license (2022-2024) with the American Chemical Society to offer Canadian Research Knowledge Network (CRKN)-affiliated authors a $250 USD flat discount.
 APC discount is applied upon submission of manuscript.
 Authors must identify their institutional affiliation in order to qualify for the discount.

 UNBC Library has signed a license with Canadian Science Publishing (2023-2025) for unlimited Open Access publishing in 5 selected journals: